mne-tools/sprint2019/README.md

 estimator.apply(X)  # transform time series to only keep relevant features.
 ```

-We are currently biased towards neural time series (EEG, MEG, ECoG, multi-unit neural recordings etc), but would like to bridge towards other communities which deal with signals with similar underlying structures (music, speech, radar etc).
+The current group of developers is currently biased towards *neural* time series (EEG, MEG, ECoG, multi-unit neural recordings etc).
+However, we would particularly like to bridge this community to other fields that encounter similarly structured signals (music, speech, radar etc).

 ## Who

-The current list of confirmed on-site developpers are all core-contributors of [MNE](mne-tools.github.io):
+The current list of confirmed on-site developers are all core-contributors of [MNE](mne-tools.github.io):

 - [Alexandre Barachant](http://alexandre.barachant.org) is a multi-winner of [Kaggle competitions](https://www.kaggle.com/alexandrebarachant) and currently specializes in decoding MEG and EEG signals using Riemannian Geometry.